Cliff mine: Origins

 According to legend, the great Cliff was discovered when an unnamed prospector fell down the face of a greenstone bluff and painfully injured his behind on a projecting piece of solid copper.

+In Other Media

+In The Gilded Age (S01E04; 2023) the character Mrs. Chamberlain states that her ‘lucky’ husband was there when they sank the Cliff copper mine in the Keweenaw County, which was the source of their ‘new money’.